whodgson/ImageScaler/README.md

 ## Acknowledgements

-Special thanks to those maintaining the fork of the *Python Image Library* 'Pillow', used by this utility to handle images.
+Special thanks to those maintaining the fork of the *Python Image Library* - **Pillow**, used by this utility to handle images.